-Breaking News | Christmas Celebrated Under Pandemic’s Shadow
+Breaking News | Christmas celebrated under pandemic’s shadow

 – Thin crowds in Bethlehem –

-Bethlehem, where Christians believe Jesus was born, was preparing for a Christmas unlike any in its recent history.
+Bethlehem, where Christians believe Jesus was born, prepared for a Christmas unlike any in its recent history.

 Christmas Eve mass at the Church of the Nativity is traditionally the highlight of a holiday season that sees hundreds of thousands of visitors flock to the Palestinian city in the occupied West Bank.

-The service was held online this year, with only clergy and select individuals allowed inside the basilica, which was sterilised ahead of the service.
+The service was held online this year, with only clergy and select individuals allowed inside the basilica.

 “Everyone feels darkened, tired, exhausted, oppressed for too long under the heavy burden of this pandemic that besieges our lives,” said the Latin Patriarch of Jerusalem, Pierbattista Pizzaballa.